LukeB42/Emissary/README.md

 ========

 A democracy thing for researchers, programmers and news junkies who want personally curated news archives.
-Emissary is a web content extractor that has a RESTful API and the ability to execute post-retrieve scripts.
+Emissary is a web content extractor that has a RESTful API and the ability to run pre-store scripts.
 Emissary stores the full text of linked articles from RSS feeds or URLs containing links.

 Docs available [here](http://docs.psybernetics.org/).